netobserv/documents/blogs/lokiless_netobserv/index.md

 ## Conclusion and next steps:

-Network Observability operator provides the visibility you need to proactively detect issues within OpenShift cluster networking.
-Now with an option to disable loki, Network Observability operator provides light weight solution to visualize, diagnose and troubleshoot networking issues faster at a lower cost.
-Network Observability's Prometheus metrics can be leveraged to set up user defined alerts in your OCP cluster.
+The Network Observability Operator provides the visibility you need to proactively detect issues within OpenShift cluster networking.
+Now with an option to disable Loki, and instead leverage Prometheus metrics, the Network Observability Operator provides a light-weight solution to visualize, diagnose and troubleshoot networking issues faster and at a lower cost.

 Whether you have already deployed or considering to deploy Network Observability, we would love to engage with you and hear your thoughts [here](https://github.com/netobserv/network-observability-operator/discussions).